White shark newest banner.jpg

 It’s time for the European Union to take its member states out of the Fin Trade.
 Together with a coalition of European Shark and Ocean conservation Groups, we are moving a proposal through the slow quagmire of the European Union’s legislative process.

-Shark Allies joins a coalition of groups to advocate for sharks in Brussels, Oct and Nov 2025, to advance a proposal to ban the trade of shark fins in the EU.
+Shark Allies joins a coalition of groups to advocate for sharks in Brussels, to advance a proposal to ban the trade of shark fins in the EU.

 our next event